pdy/scrapyard/README.md

 # scrapyard
-Mostly rubbish code that does not work that I write to quick check something.
+Mostly rubbish code that does not work and without any sort of quality that I write to quick check something.